spkesDE/com.spkes.vesync/README.txt

-Addes support for VeSync devices.
+Adds support for VeSync devices.

+Pair a device.
+Follow the instructions.